-Each month in the Textile Design Lab we welcome an industry expert who offers training in their area of expertise.
-For the month of December we have been honored to have Laura Olivia on board as our guest expert.
-Laura established her surface pattern design studio back in 2010 and has since worked with clients in the interiors, stationery, fashion and beauty product industries all over the globe.
-You can read more about her in our interview here.
-Now please enjoy this excerpt from Laura’s wonderful training on designing for kitchen textiles!
-Join us today in the Textile Design Lab to access the full training!
+Laura Olivia established her surface pattern design studio back in 2010 and has since worked with clients in the interiors, stationery, fashion and beauty product industries all over the globe.
+Laura is also a part of our Textile Design Lab team of experts, offering advice and support to designers through our private forums.
+Please enjoy this excerpt from Laura’s wonderful training on designing for kitchen textiles and consider joining us in the Textile Design Lab to access the full training!

 Kitchen textiles are big business for major retailers, and although they might not always be the most glamorous products to design for, they will always be a necessity and a large part of the home textiles industry.
 I have been lucky enough to design for one of the largest suppliers of kitchen textiles in the UK who supply to most of the supermarkets as well as a fair few home retailers, so would like to share my knowledge of all the tips I have picked up along the way.
 This may be useful for approaching clients in this market with examples of your own work, if you are currently already designing in this area, or even if you are thinking of launching your own range.